 With Dining Options down on the Lower Lot pretty limited.
 It’s the Jurrasic Cafe or Panda Express!
-Fortunately, the Jurassic Grill is a decent option and could save you having to head up to the upper lot if you need a quick bite.
+Fortunately, the Jurassic Grill is a decent option and could save you from having to head up to the upper lot if you need a quick bite.

-The Menu is Fairly limited but they have big Dino Sized Burgers, Gourmet Pizza and Chicken or Turkey leg Diners.
+The Menu is Fairly limited but they have big Dino-Sized Burgers, Gourmet Pizza, and Chicken or Turkey leg Diners.
 All good portions and features indoor seating.
 Great if it’s getting hot outside.

 French Street Bistro – Universal Plaza

 Not a Bistro at all but a quick Grab and Go Coffee (Starbucks) Shop.
 It may seem a bit uninspiring but we actually find it quite refreshing from the deep-fried stodge on offer elsewhere.
 Expect freshly made Sandwiches such as Black Forest ham and Swiss croissants, Tuna and Egg Sub, or Gourmet Italian Sub.
 Being Grab and Go means you can eat while in the Queue for the next ride.

 A 50’s inspired Diner featuring everything you would expect, vinyl booths, Jukebox, and Neon Lights.
 The food is ok but if you really want an authentic Diner Experience you can do a lot better outside the park.

 This is another standard fare type place with Burgers, Hot dogs, and Pulled Pork or Turkey Sandwiches.
 As you can see menus are all a bit repetitive.
 And most of the outlets are a bit nondescript.